Iran will avenge slain Revolutionary Guards colonel, president says | Law-Order

 Iran will avenge slain Revolutionary Guards colonel, president says

-"Should Israel be responsible for the attack, it is a reminder of Israel's growing reach and destabilizing capacity inside Iran," said Vakil.
+Iranian chief justice Gholamhossein Mohseni Ejei said Khodai's assailants would be punished.
+Henry Rome of the Eurasia Group said the assassination appeared to be Israeli retaliation against the Revolutionary Guards for regional and global operations.

+Iranian President Ebrahim Raisi said on Monday that Tehran will avenge the death of Revolutionary Guards Colonel Sayad Khodai, who was shot dead by two people on a motorcycle in the capital.

 The Israeli Prime Minister's Office, which oversees the intelligence agency Mossad, declined to comment on the events in Tehran.

-Iran will avenge the death of Revolutionary Guards Colonel Sayad Khodai, President Ebrahim Raisi said on Monday, a day after the elite corps officer was shot dead by two people on a motorcycle in a rare assassination in Tehran.
+The killing on Sunday only reinforces the Guard's determination to confront the enemies of Iran and to defend Iran's security and national interests, Guards spokesman Ramazan Sharif said, quoted by the semi-official Mehr news agency.

-"The martyrdom of Colonel Khodai strengthens the determination of the Revolutionary Guards to defend security, independence, and national interests and to confront the enemies of the Iranian nation," he said.
-"The thugs and terrorist groups affiliated with global oppression and Zionism will face consequences for their actions."
+"The thugs and terrorist groups affiliated with global oppression and Zionism will face consequences for their actions," he said.
 Kodai was "one of the defenders of the shrines", the semi-official Tasnim news agency reported, referring to military personnel or advisers who Iran says fight on its behalf to protect Shi'ite sites in Iraq or Syria against groups such as Islamic State.

 Iran denies this, saying the program has peaceful purposes, and has denounced the killings as acts of terrorism carried out by Western intelligence agencies and Mossad.
 Israel has declined to comment on such accusations.
 Iranian chief justice Gholamhossein Mohseni Ejei said Khodai's assailants would be punished.

 Henry Rome of the Eurasia Group said the assassination appeared to be Israeli retaliation against the Revolutionary Guards for regional and global operations.
-This approach is in line with Israel's strategy of countering Iran's actions not just in third countries but also inside Iran itself, attacking what Prime Minister Naftali Bennett calls the "head of the Octopus", added to Rome.
+This approach is in line with Israel's strategy of countering Iran's actions not just in third countries but also inside Iran itself, attacking what Prime Minister Naftali Bennett calls the "head of the Octopus", Rome said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)